Discovery and recovery of crystalline materials with property-conditioned transformers: Appendices

 \subsection{Default Hyperparameters for Pre-training and Framework Validation}

-The model backbone consists of 26 million parameters with an embedding size of 512, 8 decoder layers, and 8 attention heads, following CrystaLLM's small model architecture\cite{antunesCrystalStructureGeneration2024}.
+The model backbone consists of 26 million parameters with an embedding size of 512, 8 decoder layers and 8 attention heads, following CrystaLLM's small model architecture~\cite{antunesCrystalStructureGeneration2024}.
 Training employed DeepSpeed Stage 2 optimisation across 2 NVIDIA L4 GPUs with early stopping based on validation loss plateau or increase to avoid overfitting.
-For the exact hyperparameter values used during training, see Table \ref{tab:hp_settings} and configuration files are available in the \href{https://github.com/C-Bone-UCL/CrystaLLM-2.0/tree/main/_config_files}{\texttt{project repository}}.
+For the exact hyperparameter values used during training, see Table~\ref{tab:hp_settings} and configuration files are available in the \href{https://github.com/C-Bone-UCL/CrystaLLM-pi/tree/main/_config_files}{\texttt{project repository}}~\cite{configfiles}.

 Unless hyperparameter searches were carried out, default training hyperparameters were used in the various studies of this work.
-For default pre-training on the structure only dataset, the model used cosine learning rate scheduling with the AdamW optimiser.
-Default conditional fine-tuning continued from pre-trained checkpoints with reduced learning rates for backbone parameters while newly initialised conditional encoders used higher learning rates.
+For default pre-training on the structure-only dataset, the model used cosine learning rate scheduling with the AdamW~\cite{loshchilovDecoupledWeightDecay2019} optimiser and pre-training on the text-only MP-20 and Alex-MP-20 for the LeMat-Benchmark (Section~\ref{app:lemat-bench}) used the Muon~\cite{jordan2024muon} optimiser.
+Conditional fine-tuning continued from pre-trained checkpoints with reduced learning rates for backbone parameters, while newly initialised conditional encoders used higher learning rates.
 The conditional encoder hidden dimension was set to 1024 with reduced regularisation compared to pre-training.

 Models trained from scratch in comparative studies used default fine-tuning hyperparameters with higher regularisation.
 Training duration varied by study design, with pre-training benefits experiments using 50K steps and dataset size studies scaling from 1.4K to 400K steps based on dataset size.
+Exact configuration files for all training and fine-tuning runs are available in the \href{https://github.com/C-Bone-UCL/CrystaLLM-pi}{\texttt{model repository}}~\cite{modelrepository}.